Why Do My Glasses Keep Breaking in the Dishwasher?

 Can Dishwashers Break Glasses?

 A dishwasher is a fast and easy way to clean all your dishes.
-You have to throw all your dishes into the machine, and it will clean them automatically.
+You have to throw all your dishes into the machine, which will automatically clean them.
 But the problem here is that they can break your glasses.

 Breaking glasses in a dishwasher is a common problem in every household.
 I’m sure you have faced it several times.
 There are multiple reasons why your dishwasher breaks your glasses.